alexrudy/postalicious/readme.txt

 = Version 1.3 =

 * Added support for Simple Tagging plugin.
 (Thanks Jonas!)
-* Added new tag template to customize the way tags are displayed (supports linking the tags page in your del.icio.us).
+* Added new tag template to customize the way tags are displayed (supports linking the tags page in your delicious).
 (Thanks Jonas!)
 * Added the ability to only post bookmarks with certain tags.

 = Version 1.21 =